 Staff Wellbeing: Governors and SLT recognise that a long-term sickness absence would place undue pressure on the whole staff team, and therefore the overall school performance.
 This has been particularly pronounced during the COVID-19 pandemic.
-Wellbeing training facilitated by Sarah Creegan (will be rearranged for Autumn term 2020) to heighten awareness amongst the staff team.
+Wellbeing training has been provided to heighten awareness amongst the staff team.
 A 'long-hours' culture not encouraged.
-Sarah Creegan will stay in her role until Spring 2021.
+Sarah Creegan will stay in her role until Autumn 2022.